Guidelines in Practice provides expert, practical, credible information through its evidence-based, multichannel content.

-Guidelines Learning —our integrated platform where you can find all of our ‘Test and reflect’ multiple choice question (MCQ) modules.
+Guidelines Learning —our integrated platform where you can find all of our ‘Test and reflect’ multiple-choice question (MCQ) and modules.

 Categorised by clinical area, the modules are easy to find, and the platform allows you to pause and resume in‑progress modules.
 On completion of the module, you will be able to access a CPD certificate and all your activity is saved in your individual CPD tracker.

 If you are already registered to one of our websites, you automatically have access to Guidelines Learning when you log in.

 Advertising with Guidelines in Practice will ensure you reach an influential multidisciplinary audience.
 Established in 1998, Guidelines in Practice is widely regarded as a vital brand to communicate with key clinical decision-makers in primary care.

 Independent research through the National Medical Readership Survey of GPs (NMRS November 2017 – August 2018) indicated that Guideline in Practice achieved a 28% net reach of GPs.
 Circulated monthly to around 20,000 key individuals, and with an engaged online and mobile audience, Guidelines in Practice offers a cost-effective way of reaching key decision makers within the NHS.

 To discuss our advertising solutions or our range of commissioned projects, please contact our Sales Director, Matthew Eisenstadt by: